jullienl/HPE-Synergy-OneView-demos/Powershell/Image Streamer/README.md

    This PowerShell function creates a backup bundle of a HPE Image Streamer with all the artifacts present on the appliance (Deployment Plans, Golden Images, Build plans and Plan Scripts) and copy the backup bundle zip file to a destination folder.

-   >Note that the Image Streamer backup feature does not backup OS volumes, only the golden Images if present.
+   >The Image Streamer backup feature does not backup OS volumes, only the golden Images if present.
    Supports common parameters `-verbose`, `-whatif`, and `-confirm`.

 ## Parameter `IP`